 - Don’t let the crew serve themselves.
 Most people put too much on their plate.
 If they want more they will come back for seconds.

 - Arrange doggy bags with leftovers that the crew can take home at the end of the day.
+Or use the leftovers in food for the next day or make a wrap snack.

 - Most waste comes from disposables.
 Use (second hand) dishes that can be washed or biodegradable plates, cups and cutlery.
+Please check whether this cutlery is really biodegradable.

 - Use ecological detergents and cleaning products without chemicals.